Atakan305/sensor-calibration/README.md

 ## Usage

-1. Connect your sensor to the serial port, identify the port number (ex: COM3), determine the baudrate (ex: 9600)
+1. Connect your sensor to the serial port, identify the port number (ex: COM3), determine the baudrate (ex: 9600 bps)
 2. Run the calibration script:
     ```sh
     python calib_gen.py